Ariana Grande: Personal life

-Grande has said she struggled with hypoglycemia, which she attributed to poor dietary habits.
-She has been following a vegan diet since 2013, though fans questioned in 2019 whether she still was, after working with Starbucks to create a special edition of one of her favorite drinks which was revealed to contain eggs.
-Her nutritionist, Harley Pasternak, told the magazine Glamour that Grande is still following the diet, but that he has gotten her to "feel OK about indulging and celebrating sometimes".
+Grande has said she struggled with hypoglycemia, stating that she recovered from it by changing her eating habits.
+She has been following a vegan diet since 2013.

 Grande developed post-traumatic stress disorder (PTSD) and anxiety after the Manchester Arena bombing; she nearly pulled out of her performance in the 2018 broadcast A Very Wicked Halloween due to anxiety.
 Grande has also said she has been in therapy for over a decade, having first seen a mental health professional shortly after her parents' divorce.

-Grande does not label her sexuality and is attracted to men and women.
-She was raised Catholic, but left the church during the pontificate of Benedict XVI (circa 2013), opposing its stance on homosexuality and stating that her half-brother Frankie is gay.
-Grande said that she and Frankie later visited a Kabbalah Centre and that they both "really had a connection with it."
+Raised Catholic, she left the church during the pontificate of Benedict XVI (c.
+2013), opposing its stance on homosexuality and stating that her half-brother Frankie is gay.
+Grande said that she and Frankie later visited a Kabbalah Centre, and that they both "really had a connection with it".
 Several of her songs, such as "Break Your Heart Right Back", are supportive of LGBT rights.
 She has also been labeled "an advocate for a sex-positive attitude".

+Politics

-In November 2019, Grande endorsed Bernie Sanders' second presidential bid.
-She endorsed Joe Biden for the 2020 presidential election, and Kamala Harris for the 2024 presidential election.
+In November 2019, Grande endorsed Bernie Sanders's second presidential bid.
+She endorsed Joe Biden for the 2020 presidential election and Kamala Harris for the 2024 presidential election.

-On June 17, 2025, Grande announced that her grandmother, Marjorie "Nonna" Grande, had died at the age of 99.
+In June 2025, amid ICE enforcement operations in Los Angeles, Grande wrote on Instagram that she was "deeply upset about these violent deportations" and that "LA simply wouldn't exist without immigrants", sharing ACLU resources on immigrant rights.
+At the 83rd Golden Globes on January 11, 2026, Grande wore an "ICE Out" pin as part of a coordinated campaign in response to the killing of Renée Good by an ICE agent in Minneapolis.
+Later that month, she promoted a nationwide protest against ICE on her Instagram Story, urging followers to participate in the "ICE Out Nationwide Shutdown" on January 30.

+In June 2026, the White House used a snippet of Grande's song "Bye" in a video promoting ICE on TikTok.
+She commented on the post: "Please do not ever use my music in relation to this barbaric, inhumane, heinous nonsense."
+The White House later told US media: "What's actually barbaric, inhumane, and heinous are the criminal illegal aliens who have injured and murdered innocent American citizens."
+Shortly after, Grande's song was removed from the video.

+Legal dispute

+In late July 2026, it was reported by multiple media outlets that Grande had sued hackers who she alleges "have stolen unreleased music, as well as private photos and video footage, and sold them online".
+As reported by Billboard and The Hollywood Reporter, it is alleged that the hackers accessed the online accounts of various people working with Grande, leading to the leaking of 45 songs in 2023 alone, and that the stolen assets were sold on the dark web.
+Some of the stolen assets include Grande's unreleased tracks "Fantasize", "That Bitch Is Mine", and "White Tee".
+According to The Guardian, Grande filed the lawsuit in a Los Angeles court on July 27.